-Step Owner Duration Components Inform other teams about technical dependencies.
-DR TEAM As needed Staff will be instructed about how to proceed with software or hardware Inform stakeholders of situation and provide updated status.
-DR TEAM As Needed • VP Lending will inform program partners as required if there will be a delay in operations.
+Step Owner Duration Components Inform other teams about DR TEAM As needed Staff will be instructed about how to proceed with technical dependencies. software or hardware Inform stakeholders of DR TEAM As Needed VP Lending will inform program partners as required if situation and provide updated there will be a delay in operations. status.